Azerion / Villa Valkenburg

-Parkhotel Valkenburg CT is a Dutch UCI Continental cycling team founded in 2014.
+Azerion / Villa Valkenburg is a Dutch UCI Continental cycling team founded in 2014.
 After 3 years of Parkhotel Valkenburg as the name-sponsor, the men's team switched to Monkey Town as their name-sponsor, while the women's team continued under the old name.
 In 2019, the men's team switched to the name Monkey Town - à Bloc and a year later the team became ABLOC CT.
 In 2024 the team again returned to being named Parkhotel Valkenburg.

 Team history

 2014

 The team started under the name Parkhotel Valkenburg CT in 2014.
 At the Dutch National Road Race Championships team was very prominent in chasing down the breakaway but the team was no match for the break who made itto the line.
 Best placed finisher was Jasper Ockeloen in 56th.
 The Team's best result for the 2014 season was third overall at the Tour de Taiwan with Marco Zanotti.
 The team achieved no victories this season.